natelewis/speak-with-eliza/README.md

 # Speak With Eliza

-Talk with Eliza physiotherapist bot using speech recognition via Google Speech API and the default text to speech on your computer.
+Talk with Eliza psychotherapist bot using speech recognition via Google Speech API and the default text to speech on your computer.
 This is just a demonstration of an AI being simplified two 4 Node.js modules.

 Your voice --> mic-to-speech --> google-speech-from-buffer --> eliza-as-pomised --> say --> your ears -->  repeat